islaytitans/alien/docs/src/characters/tom.md

     - Range - Long

 ## Signature Item
-- Toy Dinosaur - can use once to reduce stress by 1
+- Toy Dinosaur - use to comfort yourself reducing your stress by 1 (can only be done once)

 ## Buddy : Leanne
 ## Rival : Matt